ankurg132/flutter-pub-explorer/README.md

 2. Browse the default list of Flutter packages or search for specific ones
 3. Click "flutter pub add" to add a package to your project
 4. Click "Details" to view more information and select specific versions
+5. Switch to the "Installed" view to manage your current project dependencies
+6. Upgrade to the latest versions of the installed packages with one click.
+7. Remove a package from your project with one click (`flutter pub remove`)

 ## Requirements